intrntbrn/modalisa/README.md

 # ⌨️ modalisa 🎨

 `modalisa` is a hybrid modal keymap framework for awesomewm.
-It comes with a preconfigured keymap that includes all default awesomewm controls (and a lot more), but can also be used for all kinds of applications.
-It is designed to combine best of both traditional and modal input modes while also looking pretty.
+It combines the best of both traditional and modal input modes while also providing a visually appealing interface.

-Traditional input modes, such as default awesomewm, often require complex keymaps that involve pressing multiple modifiers simultaneously due to limited keyspace.
+Traditional input modes in tiling window managers often require complex keymaps that involve pressing multiple modifiers simultaneously due to limited keyspace.
 Additionally, users have to rely on their memory or unpractical cheatsheets as there are no key suggestions while typing.